 Finally, determine some techniques for saying “No” to those whose requests you can’t accommodate or their needs fall into the “When it’s ok to say “No” category.

-• Another Obligation.
+- You Have Another Obligation.
 Just let the person requesting your help that you have another obligation.
-Be sure to be honest.
+Be honest.

 Some final thoughts: Practice makes perfect but, remember, this mindset and process take time to adopt.
 Learn to manage not feeling guilty.
 Be diplomatic but firm.
 Tell the truth.
 Always keep your best interests in mind.